We stand with and support survivors in our community. Join our team.

 - Registered Nurse with current Minnesota license and the ability to become licensed in Wisconsin

-- Completion of the 41-hour Adolescent/Adult IAFN approved Sexual Assault Nurse Examiner (SANE) didactic training (connection to free training opportunities can be made)
+- Completion of the 41-hour Adolescent/Adult IAFN approved Sexual Assault Nurse Examiner (SANE) didactic training (connection to training opportunities can be made)

 - Ability to work autonomously